woleet/woleet.id-server/README.md

 export WOLEET_ID_SERVER_OIDCP_PORT={port where to expose OpenID Connect endpoints (default 3003)}
 ```

-> WARNING: these ports should never be exposed outside your organization's network, except for the Identity endpoint, which must be accessible publicly via the identity URL.
+> WARNING: it is recommended not to expose these ports outside your organization's network, except for the Identity endpoint, which must be accessible publicly via the identity URL.

 # Build the server